-No student, acting alone or with others, shall obstruct or disrupt any teaching, administrative, disciplinary, public service, research, or other activity authorized or conducted on the campus of the college or any other location where such activity is conducted or sponsored by the college.
+No student acting alone or with others, shall obstruct or disrupt any teaching, administrative, disciplinary, public service, research, or other activity authorized or conducted on the campus of the college or any other location where such activity is conducted or sponsored by the college.
 This disruption does not necessarily have to involve violence or force for the student to face disciplinary actions.
-In addition to administrative action, any person who violates the law will be turned over to the appropriate authorities.
+In addition to administrative action, any person in violation of any federal, state, or local law will be turned over to the appropriate authorities.